square/intro-to-d3/z02-parts-of-a-graph.md

 </div>

 D3's axes are really powerful!
 Notice how we built it using <kbd>Date</kbd>
-objects, and by default, it labeled the tickets appopriately!
+objects, and by default, it labeled the tick marks appopriately!

 ### Data